. . . your guide to visiting the holy places

 There are three possible locations:

-Herod’s Palace or Citadel, which dominated the Upper City.
-The remains of the Citadel complex, with its Tower of David (erected long after King David’s time), are just south of the present Jaffa Gate.
+Herod the Great’s Palace or Citadel, which dominated the Upper City.
+The remains of the Citadel complex, with its Tower of David (erected long after King David’s time), are just inside the present Jaffa Gate.
+This is the most likely location.

 Second Station: Ecce Homo Arch over Via Dolorosa, with Sisters of Zion convent at right (Seetheholyland.net)